EduardoZepeda/coffee-bytes-hugo/content/posts/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 ## John Searle's The Chinese Room

 John Searle, was a scientist who wondered whether a computer can really understand language.
-And for this he designed a very interesting thought experiment:
+And for this he designed a riveting thought experiment:

 ![](images/la-habitacion-china-de-searle.jpg "Image of Searle's Chinese Room generated with Dall-E")